 Have the IsoDoors been tested?

 The entire line of IsoDoor was tested in 2012 at NWAA Labs as single operable doors and in communicating door assemblies.
 We have 15 official tests related to the IsoDoor line with performance ranging from STC 29 up to STC 65.

 No, mass loaded vinyl will not help to isolate impact footfall noise.

-If a standard size door is purchased, then a lead time of two to three weeks is typical for small orders with less than four doors.
-Lead times on larger orders are quoted at the time of purchase and range anywhere from three to eight weeks depending on the size and complexity of the order, as well as the location of the delivery.
+If a standard size door is purchased, then a lead time of about three weeks is typical for small orders with less than four doors.
+Lead times on larger orders are quoted at the time of purchase and range anywhere from four to eight weeks depending on the size and complexity of the order, as well as the location of the delivery.